 I want to make the most out of doing my laundry.

 Jessica is committed to her career as a photojournalist, but because of that, her hectic schedule doesn’t allow her to regularly do her laundry.
 She seeks out convenient laundromats that also offer amenities like free wifi and work desks.
 Sometimes though, she will feel up to socializing with the other people at the laundromat too.
-Good art and music helps set the mood too, a well decorated laundromat is always more enjoyable to be in.
+Good art and music helps set the mood, and a well decorated laundromat is always more enjoyable to be in.

 With our personas in mind, we generated 33 ideas for improving the laundromat experience.
 We used dot voting to narrow down to our top 10 ideas.
 We used storytelling to flesh out our top 10 ideas and ensure we had a deeper understanding of our primary persona.
 After reading the stories out loud, we then privately voted on our top five.
 This process made it clear that 2 of those ideas were particularly powerful.